dfdeshom/pydata-slides/index.rst

 Some examples (2)
 ---------------------
-Top pages for `We Don’t Need No Stinkin’ Apple Store <http://gawker.com/5831538/we-dont-need-no-stinkin-apple-store>`_
+Top pages for `We Don’t Need No Stinkin’ Apple Store <http://gawker.com/5831538/we-dont-need-no-stinkin-apple-store>`_ (from Gawker)

 .. class:: incremental